hitoshi-watase/sercrod/docs/reference/directives/import.md

 - Responses are cached per URL in a class-level map:

-  - If a cached entry exists and is non-empty, Nablla skips the network request and uses the cached HTML.
+  - If a cached entry exists and is non-empty, Sercrod skips the network request and uses the cached HTML.
-  - If the cache is empty for that URL, Nablla performs a network request and, on success, stores the response text.
+  - If the cache is empty for that URL, Sercrod performs a network request and, on success, stores the response text.

 Error handling:

-- If the HTTP status code is not in the `2xx` range, Nablla does not cache the response and may mark the element with `nablla-import-error="<status>"`, depending on `warn_on_element`.
+- If the HTTP status code is not in the `2xx` range, Sercrod does not cache the response and may mark the element with `sercrod-import-error="<status>"`, depending on `warn_on_element`.
-- If an exception occurs during the request, Nablla may mark the element with `nablla-import-error="exception"`, again depending on configuration.
+- If an exception occurs during the request, Sercrod may mark the element with `sercrod-import-error="exception"`, again depending on configuration.
 - If no HTML is obtained (empty string), the import is considered failed:
   - `*import` / `n-import` are removed.
   - The element may be kept or dropped based on `remove_element_if_empty` (see below).